Say hi to Hello Joyous!

 Also remember that the average North American wastes 40% of their food each week because it rots in their fridge!
 If more people simply ate what they purchased imagine how much $$ they could save.

 When you consider the benefits of organic farming to both us and our planet, supporting farmers that nurture and appreciate the land has far reaching impacts for future generations to come.
-Here are some ways to
+Here are some ways to shop healthy on a budget!

 So as you're enjoying this wonderfully nourishing and delicious salad, think of the love that went into the farming of the delicious organic ingredients you are eating!